hstriepe/midi_patchbay/README.md

 ## Version History

-### Version 1.1.0
+### Version 1.2.0 (20 April 2025, released by H. Stiepe)

-* Rework of Catalina and 64-bit support, based on Dan Wilcox's 1.0.4 release
+* Universal for Big Sur or later
+* Sandboxed with added entitlements for file access
-* Dark mode support
+* Notarized

 ### Version 1.0.4 (November 2019, released by Dan Wilcox)